-a) This application is for a green field agricultural site within the conservation area. b) The archaeological nature of the site should be investigated before any building is permitted.
-There is record of archaeological discoveries in the area and as this is an undeveloped piece of land the Parish Council believes it should be properly surveyed. c) The access of Back Lane, a single-track road, and parking during any development would need to be carefully managed. d) Connection to the sewage and foul water system which is already overloaded with a proven record of surge charge of foul and clean water is an issue that the Parish Council is raising on all planning applications where connection to the system is part of the application.
-Therefore, if the planning authority is minded to grant permission for this application the Parish Council would request the following conditions be applied: That there be an archaeological study carried out before any development is permitted.
-That the building is not connected to the existing sewage and foul water system but has a septic tank or equivalent option.
-That there be a traffic management plan and on street parking for contractors and other site users/visitors is prohibited.
+a) This application is for a green field agricultural site within the

+- conservation area. - b) The archaeological nature of the site should be investigated before any building is permitted.
+There is record of archaeological discoveries in the area and as this is an undeveloped piece of land the Parish Council believes it should be properly surveyed. - c) The access of Back Lane, a single-track road, and parking during any development would need to be carefully managed. - d) Connection to the sewage and foul water system which is already overloaded with a proven record of surge charge of foul and clean water is an issue that the Parish Council is raising on all planning applications where connection to the system is part of the application.

+Therefore, if the planning authority is minded to grant permission for this application the Parish Council would request the following conditions be applied:

+- I. That there be an archaeological study carried out before any development is permitted. - 2.
+That the building is not connected to the existing sewage and foul water system but has a septic tank or equivalent option. - That there be a traffic management plan and on street parking for contractors and other site users/visitors is prohibited.
 Access to site traffic to be specified and not through the village of Aston past the school.
-Biodiversity Officer Additional details and surveys are required before a positive determination of the application.
-Newt Officer No Comment Received.
-WODC Env Health - Lowlands No objection subject to conditions.